 A virtual private network (VPN) is a technology that allows for secure extending of a private network over a public network (the Internet).
 Given that public networks do not ensure privacy and protection to personal data, both corporate and private users recognize the need for a VPN as a sound security mechanism.

-By connecting to a virtual private network, you can create a safe tunnel between your device and the website you’re visiting.
-The tunnel encrypts all traffic that passes through it, hides your identity, and makes it possible for you to access the web from different virtual locations remotely.
+By connecting to a virtual private network, you can create a safe virtual tunnel between your device and the website you’re visiting.
+The tunnel encrypts all traffic that passes through it, hides your real IP address, and makes it possible for you to access geo-censored content.

 Basically, there are two types of VPN.
 These are remote-access and site-to-site VPNs.
-While private individuals normally use the first type of VPN, organizations are more likely to deal with the second.
+While private individuals normally use the first type of VPN, organizations are more likely to opt for the second.
 That’s because organizations prefer to implement and manage VPNs on a corporate level for security purposes.

 Remote Access VPN

 Generally speaking, a remote-access VPN is rather a solution for your personal use.
 It’s affordable, secure, and robust when it comes to various useful features.
-Also, it’s ultimately easy-to-use.
-It takes just a few clicks for you to connect to one of the remote VPN servers and bypass regional restrictions, filtering, or simply stay on the safe side: such a VPN will protect you from all kinds of hackers and snoopers.
+Also, it’s very user-friendly.
+It takes you just a few clicks to connect to one of the remote VPN servers and bypass regional restrictions or simply stay on the safe side: such a VPN will shield you from all kinds of snoopers and hackers.

-A Site-to-Site VPN is also known as a Router-to-Router VPN and is generally utilized by companies.
+A site-to-site VPN, also known as a router-to-router VPN, is generally utilized by companies.
 It’s used to connect two networks of the same company in different physical locations.
 For example, company A has two branches: one office in Toronto and the other in Tokio.
-To ensure secure internal communication and data transmission between offices, the company integrated a Site-to-Site VPN or Intranet.
+To ensure secure internal communication and data transmission between the offices, the company integrated a site-to-site VPN or Intranet.
 Company A also communicates with company B that handles all the marketing tasks.
-To establish a safe external connection between offices both companies use a Site-to-Site VPN or Extranet.
-Depending on the type of connection and its configuration, a Site-to-Site VPN can be defined either as Intranet or Extranet.
+To establish a safe external connection between the offices both companies use a site-to-site VPN or Extranet.
+Depending on the type of connection and its configuration, a site-to-site VPN can be defined either as Intranet or Extranet.